 Originating in Egypt about 1000 years ago, the Falafel is the ultimate street food.
-Traditionally Falafel recipes have them deep-fried and served with pickled vegetables, drizzled with a tzatziki sauce and wrapped in a flatbread such as my homemade Pita Bread.
+Traditionally Falafel recipes have them deep-fried and served with pickled vegetables, drizzled with a tzatziki sauce, and wrapped in a flatbread such as my homemade Pita Bread.
 Spicy and crunchy, my healthy Baked Falafels are an awesome vegan meal (although check whether your tzatziki sauce is vegan), rumored to have been created to act as a meat substitute on Holydays.

 My Healthy Baked Falafel recipe isn’t traditional.
 Let’s face it, I oven bake falafels because I’m lazy, haha, and I don’t want to clean my kitchen after deep frying a gazillion Falafels, and since they are not deep-fried you’re saving yourself a ridiculous amount of fat, calories, and cholesterol.
-My healthy, low-fat Falafel recipe not only saves you a ton of clean-up but they are also easier since the falafels all bake at the same time on a sheet tray.
+My healthy, low-fat, low-calorie Falafel recipe not only saves you a ton of clean-up but they are also easier since the falafels all bake at the same time on a sheet tray.

-Benefits to Oven-Baked Falafels:
+Health Benefits of Oven-Baked Falafels:

 - Baked Falafel has lower calories and fat.
 Deep frying falafels may give you a heartier crunch, but it also adds unwanted saturated fat, calories, and cholesterol.

 - Baking Falafels is easier and less messy!
 When the sun shines through the kitchen window on my stove and I’m deep-frying something, all I can focus on is that ultra-fine mist of oil that is floating in my kitchen.
-That mist has to land somewhere, whether in the vent, the counters or on the windows, guess who has to clean it?
+That mist has to land somewhere, whether in the vent, the counters, or on the windows, guess who has to clean it?
 Me.

 - Baked Falafel Bites is one of my favorite things to do with this recipe.
 Using a tiny scoop, I can make a gazillion bite-size Falafel appetizers in a fraction of the time it would take to fry them.